-Sennheiser and Bose’s headphones reproduce neutral-leaning frequency responses, but per our objective measurements, the Sennheiser PXC 550-II are more accurate.
+Sennheiser and Bose’s headphones reproduce neutral-leaning frequency responses, but per our objective measurements, the Sennheiser PXC 550-II are a touch more accurate.
 This is visualized in the frequency charts: Bose’s headset amplifies sub-bass notes to an audible degree, while Sennheiser’s sound signature toes the line of platonic ideal (the dotted red line) until 1kHz.

 Again, both headsets make music sound as the artists and audio engineers intended, so there’s no wrong choice.
 Plus, you can equalize either sound profile in the respective mobile app.
 These neutral sound signatures are great for tinkerers, and make it easy to adjust the output of certain frequencies without introducing harmonic distortion.

 The microphone systems have very different frequency responses: Bose applies a high-pass filter to its microphone, so that low frequencies are de-emphasized.
 This may look strange but it’s strategic: manufacturers do this to reduce the proximity effect, which is when bass notes are amplified too much as a speaker gets close to the microphone.